 - Coleridge appears as a supporting character in the fantasy novel The Anubis Gates by Tim Powers.
 He plays an important role in the climax of the plot, reacting calmly to all the weirdness surrounding him because he assumes it's just a particularly vivid drug-induced hallucination.

 - In Dirk Gently's Holistic Detective Agency by Douglas Adams, both The Rime of the Ancient Mariner and Kubla Khan were messages from aliens, channelled by Coleridge while out of his mind on opium.
-The Man From Porlock distracted him deliberately to prevent the key part of the message getting written down.
+The Man From Porlock - the titular protagonist on a time-travelling trip - distracted him deliberately to prevent the key part of the message from getting written down.

 - "One Morning with Samuel, Dorothy and William" by Avram Davidson is a day in the life of Coleridge, which turns out to be the day of Kubla Khan and the Man From Porlock.